MissouriState-CSC515-Spring2020/captainbob79-project/readme.md

-# Repository for class project

-This readme is a placeholder that should be replaced
+# Buil Steps

+`npm run build` to build the project

+`npm start` launches a server, using serve.
+Navigate to localhost:3000.